 Wishing Well recognises that all matters relating to child protection and safeguarding vulnerable adults are confidential.
-The Safeguarding Lead will disclose any information about a child or adult to other members of staff on a need to know basis and in the best interests of the person it concerns.
-All staff members, volunteers and directors must be aware that they cannot promise to keep a secret which might compromise theirs, or some else's, safety or wellbeing
+Confidentiality is an important principle that enables people to feel safe in sharing their concerns and to ask for help.
+However, sharing relevant information with the right people at the right time is vital to good safeguarding practice.
+The Safeguarding Lead will only disclose any information adequate for its purpose about a child or adult to other members of staff on a need-to-know basis and in the best interests of the person it concerns.
+This is in accordance with GDPR and Data Protection Act 2018, All staff, musicians and trustees must be aware that they cannot promise to keep a secret which might compromise theirs, or someone else's, safety or wellbeing.
+For further information, please refer to Wishing Well's Confidentiality and Data Protection policies.